 MoonArk is the life of light, singing to the moon in all its glorious rays, an artistic inspiringly homage to the moon where it becomes a Cultural Heritage Site that anticipates the journey of humanity into luminous outer space.
 From the ” small stage that is earth,” consider the life of light that shines through […]

 Design and fabricate a sculptural artifact that will provide a deep look at humanity through both historical and contemporary lenses, last for 1000s of years, endure the 238,855 mile trek to the Moon, and survive the decent to the lunar surface…in no more than 6 ounces of total payload (1/2 a can of Coca-Cola).
 This seemingly impossible charge could […]

 The Moon Arts project began in 2008 when Astrobotic, a Pittsburgh robotics company, called for a meeting with Dean Robinson of the College of Fine Arts at Carnegie Mellon.
 Dean Robinson gathered a meeting of Lowry Burgess, space artist with NASA, John Carson, head of the School of Art in the College of the Arts, and Golan Levin. the […]

 The Moon Arts Group is a collaborative team of approximately 40 members, including CMU faculty, students and alumni working alongside independent artists and professionals, coordinated through the Frank-Ratchye STUDIO for Creative Inquiry in the College of Fine Arts.
-Together with our patron-level sponsors, 3rd Dimension Industrial 3D Printing, Arnano, the International Gemological Institute and General Dynamics Mission Control, we are […]
+Together with our patron-level sponsors, 3rd Dimension Industrial 3D Printing, Arnano, the International Gemological Institute and General Dynamics Mission Systems, we are […]